 Technical Facilities and Services

-The Office of Research has its own instrument shop (PDF) equipped for specialized research projects, an instrument and supply room (PDF) that focuses on the distinct needs of researchers, a corporation equipment and maintenance yard (PDF), and also administers Tech's Hazardous Waste and Safety Office.
-These groups, along with R&ED's administrative office staff, not only assist researchers but also are available to the entire Tech community.
+Research & Economical Development has its own instrument shop (PDF) equipped for specialized research projects, a Fabrication Lab as well as administers Tech's Hazardous Waste and Safety Office.
+These groups, along with the Research administrative office staff, not only assist researchers but also are available to the entire Tech community.